 Gila Therapeutics is a clinical-stage biotherapeutic company focused on pharmacological treatment of obesity employing intra-oral application of naturally occurring satiety hormones to induce early fullness, leading to weight loss.
 Targeting a unique and recently discovered direct neural pathway between the tongue and brain, Gila is developing formulations that when applied to the tongue prior to meals directly stimulates the brain’s satiety centers intended to reduce food intake without any systemic exposure.

 Herantis Pharma Plc is an innovative drug development company focused on regenerative medicine and unmet clinical needs.
-Our first-in-class assets are based on globally leading scientific research in their fields: CDNF for disease modification in neurodegenerative diseases, primarily Parkinson’s and ALS; and Lymfactin® for breast cancer associated lymphedema, with potential also in primary lymphedema.
+Their first-in-class assets are based on globally leading scientific research in their fields: CDNF for disease modification in neurodegenerative diseases, primarily Parkinson’s and ALS; and Lymfactin® for breast cancer associated lymphedema, with potential also in primary lymphedema.
 The shares of Herantis are listed on the First North Finland marketplace run by Nasdaq Helsinki stock exchange.Go to website: https://herantis.com/

 Infobionic™ is an emerging mHealth company with a proprietary wireless remote patient monitoring platform, MoMe™, for superior arrhythmia monitoring and diagnosis.
 An arrhythmia is an irregular heart beat (rate or rhythm) and 4M Americans suffer from recurrent arrhythmia.
 Atrial Fibrillation (AF) is the most common form with 200,000 new cases each year.
 The initial market application will be with physicians who specialize in Electrophysiology.Go to website: https://infobionic.com/